LD4P/arm/README.md

 ### Vocabulary Versioning

 Several of the predicates used in the ontology versioning protocol are of type `owl:OntologyProperty` and thus cannot be used with our vocabularies, which are typed `void:Dataset` rather than
 `owl:Ontology`.
-Vocabularies are versioned by including version number in the URI (e.g., https://w3id.org/arm/core/vocabularies/typeface/0.1/) , using the same schema outlined for ontologies; defining `owl:versionInfo` on the Dataset; and following the protocols described above for use of timestamps and change descriptions.
+In particular, `owl:ontologyIRI` and `owl:versionIRI` have domain `owl:Ontology`, so only versioned URIs are used for the vocabularies (e.g., `https://w3id.org/arm/core/vocabularies/typeface/0.1/`), using the same schema outlined for ontologies.
+Versioning is also supported by defining `owl:versionInfo` on the Dataset; and following the protocols described above for use of timestamps and change descriptions.